MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-generate-delivery-reminders.md

     ms.author: edupont

 ---
-# How to: Generate Delivery Reminders
+# How to: Generate Delivery Reminders in Austria
 In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can create delivery reminders when a purchase has not been delivered as expected.
 You can generate delivery reminders for all overdue deliveries, or you can create a single delivery reminder manually.
 For more information, see [How to: Create Delivery Reminders Manually](how-to-create-delivery-reminders-manually.md).

 > [!NOTE]